-Go to Retiree Tax Map Oregon Add to State Compare List | View List View State Compare List (0) selected | Compare up to 5 The Bottom Line Not Tax-Friendly The Beaver State's top rate of 9.9% is applied to taxable income over $125,000 ($250,000 for married couples filing jointly).
-Although Oregon does not tax Social Security benefits, most other retirement income is taxed at your top income tax rate.
+Go to Retiree Tax Map Oregon Add to State Compare List | View List View State Compare List (0) selected | Compare up to 5 The Bottom Line Not Tax-Friendly Although Oregon does not tax Social Security benefits, most other retirement income is taxed at your top income tax rate, which can be as high as 9.9%.
 However, you can deduct up to $6,250 of federal income taxes paid on your Oregon return, and there is a retirement-income credit for seniors with certain income restrictions.
 One bright spot in Oregon's tax picture is its absence of a sales tax.
 You can buy anything in the state and never pay a penny in sales taxes.
 There is a Senior Citizen Property Tax Deferral program, but income limits apply.
-State Sales Tax None Income Tax Range Low: 5% (on up to $3,300 of taxable income for single filers and up to $6,600 for married couples filing jointly)High: 9.9% (on taxable income over $125,000 for single filers and over $250,000 for married couples filing jointly).Residents can deduct some of their federal income tax from state taxable income.
-The subtraction for 2017 is limited to $6,500 ($3,250 if married filing separately), and is further limited for high-income earners.
-Effective income tax rate: 7.9% single/ 8.1% joint Social Security Benefits are not taxed.
+State Sales Tax None Income Tax Range Low: 5% (on up to $3,450 of taxable income for single filers and up to $6,900 for married couples filing jointly)High: 9.9% (on taxable income over $125,000 for single filers and over $250,000 for married couples filing jointly).
+Local income taxes may be due as well; the average local levy is 0.36%, according to the Tax Foundation.
+Social Security Benefits are not taxed.
 Exemptions for Other Retirement Income Most new residents will find that their pension income, along with most other income, is taxed by Oregon.
 If you receive a U.S. government pension, however, you may be entitled to subtract part or all of that pension on your Oregon individual income tax return.
 The state also does not tax Railroad Retirement benefits.
 And depending on your age and income, you may be entitled to a retirement-income credit on your Oregon return.
 The credit is the lesser of your tax liability or 9% of taxable pension income.
 Oregon also allows a credit for the elderly or disabled if you qualify for the federal elderly-or-disabled credit; however, you cannot claim this credit if you are claiming the retirement-income credit.
 The Oregon elderly-or-disabled credit is 40% of the federal credit.
 Oregon allows residents to subtract their current year's federal income tax liability, after credits, up to $6,250, based on income and filing status.IRAsQualifies for retirement-income credit.
 401(k)s and Other Defined-Contribution Employer Retirement PlansQualifies for retirement-income credit.
 Private PensionsQualifies for retirement-income credit.
 Public PensionsQualifies for retirement-income credit.
 Also, some or all of federal pension income may be subtracted from Oregon taxable income.
 Property Taxes Property is assessed at 100% of market value.
 Counties assess properties and set tax rates.
 The maximum assessed value cannot increase by more than 3% each year on properties that have not undergone major improvement projects, such as an addition or subdivision.The median property tax on Oregon's median home value of $239,800 is $2,570.Tax breaks for seniors: Homeowners 62 and older may delay paying property taxes based on certain income criteria.
 With the Property Tax Deferral for Disabled and Senior Citizens program, the state pays the taxes to the county, maintains the account and charges 6% interest, which is also deferred.
 Taxes are owed when the taxpayer receiving the deferral dies, sells the property, no longer lives permanently on the property, or the property changes ownership.
-To qualify, the taxpayer must live on the property and have a total household income of less than $43,000 in 2016.
+To qualify, the taxpayer must live on the property and have a total household income of less than $44,000 in 2018.
 Vehicle Taxes None Inheritance and Estate Taxes Oregon has a state estate tax for estates of more than $1 million.
 Rates range from 10% to 16%.
-There is no inheritance tax.